The Weather Network uses HeyGen's AI to create video content

 The Weather Network delivers weather information 24 hours a day, 365 days a year to more than 40 million users a month across the various markets.
 Because the weather is location-based, The Weather Network needed a way to deliver more localised weather forecasts to every community.

-To do that, The Weather Network created its first AI-assisted avatar using HeyGen.
-It doesn’t replace weather presenters on-air but enables them to use avatars in sponsored messages.
-With explicit consent from its meteorologists, the company can leverage AI to deliver hyper-local forecasts at a larger scale and provide an opportunity for communities and local economies to prepare for and respond to weather-related events.

-"Companies in the weather media and information services sectors are ideally placed to take advantage of the extraordinary power of AI to better communicate life-saving information, tell engaging stories, and help people make everyday decisions," says Nana Banerjee, President and CEO of Pelmorex Corporation.
+“Companies in the weather media and information services sectors are ideally primed to take advantage of the extraordinary power of AI to better communicate life-saving information, tell entertaining stories, and help people make everyday decisions,” says Nana Banerjee, President and CEO of Pelmorex Corporation.